- Breathtaking flight from Kathmandu to Lukla.

 Arrangement of emergency helicopter service which will be paid for by your traveler’s insurance company.

-Sleeping bag, duffle bags, and trekking route maps – if necessary.
+Sleeping bags, duffle bags, and trekking route maps – if necessary.

-A farewell Nepali dinner on your last night.
+A farewell Nepali dinner on your last night in Kathmandu, Nepal.

 Kathmandu sightseeing entrance fee.

 Nepal visa cost.
-(You will require 2 passport-size photos and 40 USD for a 30 days Nepal tourist visa; visa forms can be filled online in advance.)
+(You will require 2 passport-size photos and 40 USD for a 30-day Nepal tourist visa; visa forms can be filled out online in advance)